paritytech/substrate/srml/contract/COMPLEXITY.md

 Copies data from the supervisor's memory to the guest's memory.

-**complexity** It doesn't allocate, and compute complexity is proportional to the number of bytes to copy.
+**complexity** It doesn't allocate, and computational complexity is proportional to the number of bytes to copy.

 ### get

 Copies data from the guest's memory to the supervisor's memory.

-**complexity**: It doesn't allocate, and compute complexity is proportional to the number of bytes to copy.
+**complexity**: It doesn't allocate, and computational complexity is proportional to the number of bytes to copy.

 ## Instance